richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

 ## What is RoaringBitmap?

 `RoaringBitmap` is like `java.util.BitSet`, except compressed.
-Wherever you could imagine using a `BitSet`, you could use `RoaringBitmap`, and often profit from the compression.
+Wherever you could imagine using a `BitSet`, you could use a `RoaringBitmap`, and often profit from the compression.
 There are two benefits of compression:

 1. Take up less space in RAM and on disk.